Will Ferrell biography

 Cheri Oteri.
 This eventually led him to a stint on Saturday Night Live, where he

-In 1997, Ferrell made his feature film debut as "Mustaffa" in the hit comedy Austin Powers: International Man of Mysteryand returned in the blockbuster sequel The Spy Who Shagged Me (1999).
+In 1997, Will made his feature film debut as "Mustaffa" in the hit comedy Austin Powers: International Man of Mystery, followed by a role in the blockbuster sequel The Spy Who Shagged Me (1999).
 He's also been seen as Watergate reporter Bob Woodward in the Nixon-era comedy Dick (1999) and opposite castmate Tim Meadows in The Ladies Man (2000), the SNL Studios feature based on Meadows' "Leon Phelps" character.

-Ferrell has also appeared on several television programs, including NBC's Late Night with Conan
+Will has also appeared on numerous television programs, including NBC's Late Night with Conan

-Ferrell married actress Viveca Paulin in August 2000.
+Will married actress Viveca Paulin in August 2000.
 They both love running and have entered several marathons together.
-On March 7, 2004, they welcomed their first child, a son, Magnus Paul, into their family.
+They have three sons together.

 The Lego Movie